UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 2. Open the `sailbot_workspace/` directory in VS Code: run `code <relative path to sailbot workspace>`
     - For example, if you just cloned the repository, the command would be `code sailbot_workspace`

+## 5. Open the workspace file

+Click the popup to `Open Workspace`.
+If there isn't a popup:

+1. Open the file `sailbot.code-workspace` in VS Code
+2. Click `Open Workspace`

-## 5. Open Sailbot Workspace in a Dev Container
+## 6. Open Sailbot Workspace in a Dev Container

 1. Ensure that Docker is running
-2. Run the `Dev Containers: Reopen in Container` VS Code command
+2. Click the popup to `Reopen in Container`.
+If there isn't a popup, run the `Dev Containers: Reopen in Container` VS Code command

-## 6. Open the workspace file

-1. Open the file `.devcontainer/config/sailbot_workspace.code-workspace` in VS Code
-2. Click `Open Workspace`

 ## 7. Run the `setup` task